 When writing a resume as a pharmacist, use words for describing yourself that are both professional and engaging.
 Remember to use job-specific terminology.

-Powerful Words and Phrases for a pharmacy resume:
+Powerful Words and Phrases for a Pharmacy Resume:

 • Compounded: prepared and blended medications with the prescribed standards.

-• Dispensed: provided pharmaceuticals in accordance with prescription requirements.
+• Dispensed: provided pharmaceuticals by prescription requirements.

 • Managed: organized and checked workflow and inventory in a pharmacy.